Mount Edziza volcanic complex: Landforms

 Four central volcanoes dominate the MEVC, Mount Edziza being the highest with an elevation of 2786 m.
 It is a large ice-covered stratovolcano rising well above the general level of the Tahltan Highland.
 Ice Peak is a composite stratovolcano 2500 m in elevation that has been reduced to a steep-walled pyramidal peak with active cirques on all of its sides.
 The Spectrum Range has an elevation of 2430 m and consists of a nearly circular, more than 10 km wide dome with a thickness of up to 650 m.
 Armadillo Peak represents the eroded remains of a small caldera whose 2194 m summit is capped by a 180 m thick sequence of ponded lava flows.
 Various stages of erosion have modified these central volcanoes; in some cases, only a few small remnants of their original surface remain.
 The degree of erosion becomes less pronounced on those that have more recently formed.

 Several cinder cones dotting the plateau surface rise up to 460 m above the surrounding terrain, most of which occur in three lava fields.
-The Desolation Lava Field on the northern slope of Mount Edziza contains 10 cinder cones, namely Eve Cone, Storm Cone, Moraine Cone, Williams Cone, Sleet Cone, Twin Cone, Sidas Cone and the three Triplex Cones.
-Five named cones occur in the Snowshoe Lava Field on the southwestern flank of Ice Peak: Tennena Cone, Keda Cone, Coffee Crater, Cocoa Crater and The Saucer.
-The Ash Pit is the only named cinder cone in the Mess Lake Lava Field which lies at the south-central end of the MEVC.
-Isolated cinder cones include Icefall Cone and Ridge Cone on the eastern slope of Mount Edziza, Nahta Cone at the extreme southern end of the MEVC, Kana Cone on the extreme northern flank of the MEVC and two unnamed cones in Walkout Creek valley.
+The Desolation Lava Field on the northern slope of Mount Edziza contains the Eve, Storm, Moraine, Williams, Sleet, Twin, Sidas and Triplex cones.
+Five named cones occur in the Snowshoe Lava Field on the southwestern flank of Ice Peak: Tennena Cone, Coffee Crater, Keda Cone, Cocoa Crater and The Saucer.
+The Ash Pit is the only named cinder cone in the Mess Lake Lava Field, which lies at the south-central end of the MEVC.
+Isolated cinder cones include Nahta Cone at the extreme southern end of the MEVC, Kana Cone on the extreme northern flank of the MEVC, two unnamed cones in Walkout Creek valley and the Icefall and Ridge cones on the eastern slope of Mount Edziza.